Varmoes/sheertex-assessment/README.md

 ## Instructions

-To start the web server that finds common followers between two GitHub user, please make sure to add your GitHub username to the .env file for the variable GITHUB_USER.
-You'll also need to generate a Personal Access Token with Read-Access and put it in the same .env file for the variable GITHUB_TOKEN.
+To start the web server that finds common followers between two GitHub user, please make sure to add your GitHub username to the .env file for the variable **GITHUB_USER**.
+You'll also need to generate a Personal Access Token with Read-Access and put it in the same .env file for the variable **GITHUB_TOKEN**.

 When you've completed this step, simply open a new terminal window and write the following command in the same directory of this project: